play-station451/XenOS/README.md

 ```

 ## Documentation
-Documentation about XenOS can be found [here!](./docs/README.md)
+- Documentation related to APIs can be found at https://docs.xen-os.dev
+  - This is an automatically generated TypeDoc build (at `src/`, so it includes ALL the XenOS code), you'll probably want see [this](https://docs.xen-os.dev/modules/xen.html) for a good API overview with JSDoc annotation
+- Other documentation can be found [here](./md_docs/README.md)

 ## Whats Left?
-You can view the projects TODO [here](https://github.com/NebulaServices/XenOS/blob/main/TODO.md)
+You can view the projects TODO [here](https://github.com/scaratech/XenOS/blob/main/TODO.md)

 ## I Found a Bug!!!!
 First check [here](./BUGS.md) to see if the bug is already known or check existing GitHub issues, if not, then report it!
 (Using GitHub issues)